ietf-rats-wg/eat/draft-ietf-rats-eat.md

 to provide to the recipient cryptographically-verifiable proof that the sender has posession of a key.
 This kind of attestation may be neceesary to verify the security state of the entity storing the private key used in a PoP application.

+6 -- Attesting Environment
+: This is used only in submodules.
+It indicates that the target of the Attestation Evidence is itself an Attesting Environement.
+See {{layered}}.

 ### intended-use CDDL